 While working as the Edison Illuminating Company’s chief engineer, Henry Ford, had a little side project.
-In the shed behind his home, Ford was busy building the first gasoline-powered horseless carriage, dubbed the “Quadricycle.”
+In the shed behind his home, Ford was busy building a gasoline-powered horseless carriage, which he dubbed the “Quadricycle.”
 This invention led to the establishment of the Ford Motor Company, which rolled out the Model T five years later.

 Sales skyrocketed, and soon more than half of American drivers owned one.
 Ford dominated the automobile market as well as the headlines, but not in the best way.
 From creating fake companies to being an outspoken “pacifist” during World War I and II, Henry Ford was no stranger to controversy.

 So, what exactly inspired Henry Ford to invent the Model T?
 And what led to his eventual demise?
 We answer all those questions and more.

 Henry Ford was born in July 1863, on a farm just outside of what is now known as Dearborn, Michigan.
 His father, William, was an Irish immigrant who moved to the United States when he was 20 years old.
 His mother, Mary, on the other hand, was born and raised in Michigan.
 Unfortunately, Mary’s Belgian-born parents passed away when she was young, and she was subsequently adopted by her neighbors, the O’Herns.